 The Urban Economics and Governance Department focuses on how cities and urban areas develop economically and how governance processes shape urban development.

 Governance, the second theme of this department, focuses on the complex interactions of urban stakeholders in cities and the processes by which decisions are made within a specific social and economic context.
 This focus is central to understanding how to improve the policies, networks, and managerial and administrative structures in place to guide cities.
 The study of multi-level governance creates insights into micro-, meso- and macro-level policies, their impact on competitiveness or collaboration between cities, and urban resilience.
-Specific topics covered by the department include urban policies, network governance and complex decision-making, public-private partnerships, land governance, land rights and rule of law, and learning networks.
+Specific topics covered by the department include urban policies, network governance and complex decision-making, public-private partnerships, land governance, land rights and the rule of law, and learning networks.
 Finally, the department also studies urban-rural disparities to understand spatial interdependencies.

 Questions within this department include: How can cities foster their local economies?
-How do different shocks affect urban economies and societies and what can city-regions do to mitigate these?
+How do different shocks affect urban economies and societies, and what can city regions do to mitigate these?
 How can the windfall from the land and real estate market be captured and redistributed?
 How can land-based finance be used to strengthen inclusive economic development?
 How do governance processes shape urban areas?
 What can be done to stimulate and improve multi-actor decision-making processes in complex environments?
 How can cities improve their governance to support sustainable (economic) development and become more agile?
 Which (urban governance and economic) factors and processes explain inclusiveness and equality within and between cities?

 Meet the Urban Economics & Governance Department